 Page views don’t pay the bills, so you’ll likely need to do some adjacent work, like referring readers to products, offering sponsored posts or advertisements, or even providing a connecting service for blogging to be profitable in the long run.
 The upside?
 You’ll have done the hard work of creating an audience already.

 YouTube has more than a billion users who watch hours of videos each day.
 As the popularity of the site has soared, so have the opportunities for creatives looking to craft their own video content.

 You can always learn how to start a YouTube channel and talk about current events, perform sketches or music, offer tutorials, or do just about anything else—but the real money is in creating a channel that works alongside your business.
-Building an audience big enough to profit from YouTube ads takes a lot of time, so it’s better to find a more direct connection to revenue than to wait for ads to become viable.
+Building an audience big enough to profit from YouTube ads takes a lot of time, which is why it’s better to find a more direct connection to revenue than to wait for ads to become viable.
 The closer your videos support an existing product, the better, even if that means creating videos before you launch your product.

 But be wary of falling into the trap of over-promoting your product.
-The key to financial success in this side-hustle is creating content that people actually want to watch, and the last thing people want to watch are ads.
+The key to financial success in this side hustle is creating content that people actually want to watch, and the last thing people want to watch are ads.

-Andy Warhol predicted that in the future, everyone would be famous for 15 minutes.
+Andy Warhol predicted that, in the future, everyone would be famous for 15 minutes.
 From fashion models on Instagram to comedians on Twitter, it’s now true that the average person has access to an audience so large that it’s incomparable to anything Warhol would have seen in his time—but not everyone takes advantage in the same way.